Breakfast Cups on the Char-Broil Big Easy

 Breakfast Hobo Packets

 My wife does not always share my love for things cooked in foil.
 I did a lot of camping as a kid.
 A few breakfast hobo packets would’ve been welcomed.
-Nothing like one of these all-in-one meals to get you ready for a day of hiking or fishing!
+There’s nothing like one of these all-in-one meals to get you ready for a day of hiking or fishing!

 Also try my lumberjack breakfast packets.